 While any Scrum project requires the above 3 artifacts, there are several others that help your team achieve their sprint goal.

-Here’s a quick look at two artifacts that help teams know if they’ll be able to release the increment in time:
+Here’s a quick look at few other artifacts that help teams know if they’ll be able to release the increment in time: